 Venous Thromboembolism Causes and Risk Factors

-A pulmonary embolism (PE) refers to anfrom a deep vein blood clot that breaks loose and travels to the lungs, blocking an artery in the lung.
-Blood clots can develop in veins damaged by surgery or trauma, or they can develop as a result of in response to an infection or injury.
+VTE occurs in the veins that carry blood to your heart.
+Blood clots can develop in veins damaged by surgery or trauma, or they can develop as a result of caused by an infection or injury.

-What raises the risk for VTE?
+What raises the likelihood of VTE?

 Most often, there is more than one risk factor involved.
 The more risk factors you have, the greater the chance you have of developing VTE.